 NOTES:

-- Gauge is not vital to the project although it will affect the amount of yarn needed.
+- Gauge is not vital to the project although not matching gauge will affect the amount of yarn needed.

-Country Winter Wreath – Free Crochet Wreath Pattern
+Country Winter Wreath – Free Christmas Wreath Crochet Pattern

 Wreath Body

 This piece is meant to fit snuggly against the wreath form.
-If you aren’t matching gauge or you find your piece isn’t long enough to fit your wreath, continue to add rows of pattern stitch until your piece fits.
+If you aren’t matching gauge or find that your piece isn’t long enough to fit your wreath, continue to add rows of pattern stitch until your piece fits.
+FO and weave in ends.

 Bow

-Row 1: HDC in the 2nd CH from the hook and each CH across (13)
+Row 1 (RS): HDC in the 2nd CH from the hook and each CH across.
+(13)

 Piece for Center of Bow

-Row 1: HDC in the 2nd CH from the hook and each CH across (6)
+Row 1 (RS): HDC in the 2nd CH from the hook and each CH across.
+(6)

 Battery Pocket (Optional)